Movers and SHAKERS

 The coming innovations in nuclear power generation are designed to serve various purposes.
-Those now under development and headed for the U.S. Governments Advanced Reactor Demonstration Program (ARDP) are part of a larger plan to reduce energy production from fossil fuels.
+Those now under development and headed for the U.S. Government's Advanced Reactor Demonstration Program (ARDP) are part of a larger plan to reduce energy production from fossil fuels.
 Just as with other industries overseen by, and having to pass government testing, new nuclear power designs need to be vetted, tested, and brought online with caution, yet expeditiously.

 Nuclear Reactor Demonstration

-The Power in Grant Money
+The Power of Grant Money

 Through a government grant, the ARDP will be providing initial funds of $160 million to support demonstrating a plant’s concept, and design.
 The purpose, according to the grants.gov portal is “…to facilitate the development of U.S. private industry advanced nuclear reactor demonstrations.”
-The grant portal also describes, “These designs are expected to enable a market environment in which commercial reactor services are available that are safe and affordable to both construct and operate when compared to competing, alternative sources of energy in the near- and mid-term.
+The grant portal also describes, “These designs are expected to enable a market environment in which commercial reactor services are available that are safe and affordable to both construct and operate when compared to competing alternative sources of energy in the near- and mid-term.
 These designs are expected to provide significant improvements in safety, security, economics, and environmental impacts over current nuclear power plant designs.”